grnet/djnro/docs/source/install.rst

                             "CAT_FEDMGMT_URL":"https://cat.eduroam.org/admin/overview_federation.php"},
                 }

-For more administrative info on eduroam CAT, you can visit: `A guide to eduroam CAT for federation administrators <https://confluence.terena.org/display/H2eduroam/A+guide+to+eduroam+CAT+for+federation+administrators>`_.
+For more info on eduroam CAT, you can visit: `A guide to eduroam CAT for federation administrators <https://confluence.terena.org/display/H2eduroam/A+guide+to+eduroam+CAT+for+federation+administrators>`_.

 Database Sync
 ^^^^^^^^^^^^^